 New Vehicle Registration

-Avoid unnecessary state fees by registering your car within 20 days.
+You must also register your vehicle within 20 days after attaining your residency and California Driver’s License.
 To register the vehicle you must complete the next steps:

 Do I Need Car Insurance?